 It can take a long time for a medical expert to declare that you are unlikely ever to work again.
 TPD cover can thus take months or even years before it pays out because of the lengthy claims assessment process.
 This is where income protection can help fill the gap, by providing a monthly benefit to support you until you receive the TPD lump sum payment.

 By combining TPD and income protection insurance, you are generally better protected and can potentially save on premiums when policies are bought from the same insurance company.
 However, it's vital that you consider the right option for your specific requirements and budget.

 Frequently asked questions and answers

 Can you have TPD and Income protection inside super?

-Total and permanent disability cover is now only available for Any occupation when purchased through your super.
+You can set up both TPD and income protection inside your super fund.
+However, TPD insurance is only available for Any occupation when purchased through your super.
 Specific income protection benefits are not available in your superannuation, for example, the rehabilitation benefit, premium waiver benefit and the accommodation benefit.